Cherwell (newspaper): Cherwell.org

-Cherwell has had a website since Trinity 1996, with the current website developed by Mack Grenfell in 2016.
+Cherwell has had a website since Trinity 1996, with the current website developed by Nelson Fernandes Serrao, former Oxford Student Publications Limited chair, in 2022.

 The site is updated every day during term and regularly during the vacation.
 It contains all of the articles from the print edition, as well as breaking news, videos, features, arts reviews, sport reports and podcasts such as the soap opera podcast Staircase 22.
 Students use the website to vote on the paper's regular feature, Fit College and also to post comments on articles.

 In 2008, Cherwell won the 'Guardian Student Media' award for Best Student Website.

-Cherwell was awarded Best Publication in the South East region in the 2022 Student Publication Awards.
+Cherwell was awarded Best Publication in the South East region in the 2022 Student Publication Association Awards.
 Two news pieces were also shortlisted for the National Awards.
+It won the Best Publication award for the South East region again in 2024 at the Student Publication Association awards, and was shortlisted for the national award.
+The publication and its staff were shortlisted for eleven SPA national awards in total.
+In 2025, the paper won the award for Best Website and was 'highly commended' for Best Overall Digital Media at the SPA National Conference.
+Four Cherwell journalists also received individual awards.

+During the same year, it conducted interviews with all leading candidates for the first election of the Chancellor of the University of Oxford, including Peter Mandelson, William Hague, Elish Angiolini, and Dominic Grieve.

+In 2025, Cherwell became the first student newspaper in the UK to become a member of the Independent Press Standards Organisation (IPSO).